The Phi-shaped CMO

 While the CEO is looking at the CMO to drive growth, it is essential that the CMO is clear with the management that short term programs will not just do the trick.

 It is not all about branding but being the guarding of the brand in the market the company is in.
-This is also fundamental for the longer term success and is linked to the customer journey as well.
+This is also fundamental for longer-term success and is linked to the customer journey as well.

 Not T but phi profile